Table Of Contents

 Maximize ROI by evaluating your unit costs

-By understanding where your money is going, such as the people, products, and processes driving your cloud costs, you can pinpoint where to cut costs and where to increase investment to improve margins.
+By understanding where your money is going, such as the people, products, and processes driving your cloud costs, you can pinpoint where to cut costs and increase investment to improve margins.

 Set profitable SaaS pricing